Understanding the Threat of Misinformation in K-12 Education

 - Soni Albright

-- 8 min read
+- 7 min read

-This Has Consequences Beyond US Politics
+Consequences Beyond Politics

 The Mechanism Isn’t Lies.
 It’s Doubt.

-We Were Already Vulnerable Before Any of This Started
+We Were Already Vulnerable Before This Started

 Today, only 28% of Americans say they have a great deal or a fair amount of trust in the mass media, down from 68% in 1972.
-Trust is now at record lows across all partisan groups: Republicans at 8%, Democrats at 51%, and Independents at 27%.
-When trust in information itself is this low, distinguishing between a legitimate news source and, say, a Chinese government front operation becomes significantly harder.
+Trust is at record lows across all partisan groups: Republicans at 8%, Democrats at 51%, and Independents at 27%.
+When trust in information itself is this low, distinguishing between a legitimate news source and a Chinese government front operation becomes significantly harder.
 Both get filed under “you can’t trust any of it,” and many people simply check out.

 What Estonia Did Differently